cortexlabs/cortex/docs/deployments/predictors.md

 ## API requests

-The `payload` parameter in the `predict(self, payload)` method can be of different types depending on the content type of the request.
+The type of the `payload` parameter in `predict(self, payload)` can vary based on the content type of the request.

-Here are some examples:
+The `payload` parameter is parsed according to the `Content-Type` header in the request:
+1. For `Content-Type: application/json`, `payload` will be the parsed JSON body.
+1. For `Content-Type: multipart/form` / `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData`.
+1. For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.

+The `payload` parameter type will be a Python `dict` object if a request with a JSON payload is made:

 ```bash
 # payload parameter is a dictionary object